mollerse/frp-sbs/blogpost.md

         .assign($("#genre + i"), "attr", "class");
 ```

-Because we decleared the validity separatly, we will not have to do assignment
+Because we decleared the validity separately, we will not have to do assignment
 as a part of the mapping-function.

 To enable the add-button when all the fields in the form are valid, we just